gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Where do we find buckets?
 And you lot!"
 He pointed at the nearest soldiers.
-"Knock on every door,
-tell them what's happened,
+"Knock on every door and tell them what's happened.
-and find the reeve."
+And someone find the reeve!"

 The wind was still getting stronger.
-A sheet of canvas fluttered by, the string holding it down proving weaker than the storm.
+A sheet of canvas fluttered by, the stones that had been set on it proving no match for the storm.
-Noxy heard the village goofs' frightened bleating but ignored it.
+Noxy heard the village camels' frightened bleating but ignored it.
 As Grappa Gas was fond of saying, they were dumb enough to survive anything.

-Aft already had a trio of elders passing buckets by the time she and the soldiers reached the storehouse.
-Her heart sank.
+Noxy's heart sank.
-There were flames in every window of the second storey, and even as she watched, one set of shutters fell inward, its leather hinges consumed.
+Even as she watched a set of shutters fell inward, its leather hinges consumed.

 "Where do you want us?"
 Sergeant Dorbu shouted.